mkosir/frontend-monorepo-boilerplate/README.md

 | remove-turbo-cache  | Removes Turborepo local cache                                                       |
 | update-dependencies | Update dependencies to their latest versions                                        |

-## Conventions
+## Coding Guidelines

-Convention over configuration should be followed as much as possible as described in [Conventions.md](https://github.com/mkosir/turborepo-boilerplate/blob/main/README_CONVENTIONS.md)
+Convention over configuration should be followed as much as possible as described in [Coding Guidelines](https://github.com/mkosir/typescript-react-guidelines/blob/main/coding-guidelines.md)

 TLDR: